About the course

 Statement of purpose/personal statement:

-Your statement should be written in English and give an indication of your potential research interests, ideally by proposing a research question.
-It should explain your motivation for applying for the course at Oxford, your relevant experience and education, and the specific areas that interest you and/or you intend to specialise in.
+Your statement should be written in English and give an indication of your potential research interests.
+It should explain your motivation for applying for the course and its specific focus on evidence-based social intervention and policy evaluation at Oxford, your relevant experience and education, and the specific areas that interest you.

 This will be assessed for: